loading...

 Sorting, pressing and storaging for recycling

-Our 3000 sqm warehouse in Jepara is located in the area of our collection communities.
+The 3000 sqm warehouse in Jepara is located in the area of the collection communities.
 The plastic waste is taken here for further processing.

 Sorting: Plastic type, Color, Quality